laixer/enron_fraud_analysis/README.md

 shifted column wise).
 These outliers were removed for the purposes of building a POI classifier.

+After removing outliers, there are 142 entries remaining in the dataset.
+The dataset, as expected, is skewed towards non-POIs with only about 13% of the people classified POIs.
+A relatively large proportion (~42%) of the people in the dataset don't have any data for the e-mail features.
+The financial data is mixed.
+Every person has at least one financial feature but individually the amount of values present for a given feature varies significantly.
+It's important to note that the lack of a value for a particular feature doesn't mean it's missing but rather that the person didn't have a payment/expense of that type and practically speaking can be treated as a 0 value.

 The financial and e-mail summary metrics didn't look too interesting to me so I also tried to build a model using the e-mail text data, but stopped as it would have required investing a lot more time so the text